 - If you take an incomplete in a course, you will not get the option to choose P/NC in the future.

 - You will have 14 days after grades are posted, from May 8th - through May 22nd, to decide which if any letter grades you wish to convert to Pass / No Credit.
 You will be able to change your grades through PointWeb.

 - Once the decision is made and submitted, you cannot change your mind.

 - If you don’t want to change your grade, you don’t have to do anything.
-Only students who want to change to P/N will need to contact the Registrar.

 Here are the important considerations to weigh as you decide whether to keep the assigned letter grades or switch one or more of them to Pass / No Credit.